Quarter- and half-filled quantum Hall states and their topological orders revealed by daughter states in bilayer graphene

-In this work, we report the observation of incompressible FQH states at quarter- and half-filled Landau levels in BLG.
-First, our measurement of additional plateaus at $\nu=\frac{1}{2}$ reaffirms an orbital index of $N=1$ as a prerequisite to forming incompressible states at half fillings.
-By observing their daughters, we identify the $\nu=\frac{1}{2}$ states as anti-Pfaffian.
-These plateaus fill a conspicuous gap in the sequence of previously known states and reveal a systematic alternation between anti-Pfaffian and Pfaffian in odd and even Landau levels, respectively.
-Second, we observe the emergence of incompressible states at several next-generation filling factors, most prominently at four distinct quarter-integer fillings.
-Surprisingly, all these plateaus arise in $N=0$ levels, which are usually not expected to favor CF pairing\cite{Scarola_Cooper_instalbility_2000}.
-The topological order of three among the newly discovered quarter states is constrained to the non-Abelian anti-Pfaffian or Abelian anti-(331) by clearly resolved daughter states.
-The formation of quarter-filled states only at $N=0$, in contrast to half-filled states only at $N=1$, indicates a robust competition between the interactions favoring either paired states of \textsuperscript{4}CFs or of \textsuperscript{2}CFs, respectively.
+In this work, we report the observation of incompressible FQH states at quarter- and half-filled LLs in BLG, which we attribute to a combination of high sample quality, highly transparent contacts, and an ultra-low noise measurement setup (see Methods section).
+First, our measurement of additional plateaus at $\nu=-\frac{3}{2}$ and $\nu=\frac{1}{2}$ reaffirms an orbital index of $N=1$ as a prerequisite to forming incompressible states at half fillings.
+By observing their daughters, we identify both states as anti-Pfaffian.
+These plateaus complete the sequence of previously known states and reveal a systematic alternation between anti-Pfaffian and Pfaffian in odd and even LLs, respectively.
+Moreover, our work directly links the half-filled plateaus and their daughters to Landau level crossings, which introduced a perspective that was not addressed in previous works.
+Second, we observe the emergence of incompressible states at four distinct quarter-integer fillings, with plateaus appearing exclusively within the $N=0$ level, consistent with previous studies.\cite{Luhman_Observation_2008, Shabani_Evidence_2009, Shabani_Correlated_2009, Wang_Even_2022, Wang_Next_2023}.
+Moreover, by resolving their daughter states, we were able to constrain their topological order.
+The formation of quarter-filled states at $N=0$, in contrast to half-filled states at $N=1$, indicates a competition between the interactions favoring either paired states of \textsuperscript{4}CFs or of \textsuperscript{2}CFs, respectively.
+Finally, we observed odd and even `next-generation' FQH states at partial fillings of \textsuperscript{2}CFs.\\ \textbf{Results.} Our devices (device 1 and device 2) consist of BLG encapsulated by hexagonal boron nitride and graphite layers acting as gates;\cite{pizzocchero2016hot} see Methods section.
+Subsequently, we fabricated the heterostructures into a Hall bar, as shown in supplementary note~1.
+The electrical transport properties of device 1 were measured in a dilution refrigerator with a base temperature $T=16~\mathrm{mK}$ and a magnetic field $B$ up to $18~\mathrm{T}$.
+Device 2 was measured in another dilution refrigerator with a base temperature $T=10~\mathrm{mK}$ and a magnetic field up to $12~\mathrm{T}$.
+The data shown in the main manuscript are from device 1 and are consistent with those of device 2 (see supplementary note~12).
+Using a standard low-frequency lock-in technique, we measured the longitudinal ($R_{xx}$) and transverse ($R_{xy}$) resistances; see supplementary note~1.
+Subsequently, fully developed FQH states were identified according to their $R_{xy}$ values and accompanying minima in $R_{xx}$.
+For less developed plateaus, the filling factors were determined by the position of their $R_{xx}$ minima with respect to fully developed plateaus, e.g., $\frac{2}{5}$, $\frac{1}{2}$, and $\frac{3}{5}$, etc. The dual-gate geometry permits independent tuning of filling factor $\nu$ and displacement field $D$, thus granting control over both the orbital ($N=0,1$) and the valley isospin ($K$, $K^\prime$).\cite{Hunt_Direct_measurement_2017, Li_Even_2017}